espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/Auto_IP_Restore.md

 - Network traffic is split based on destination port ranges:
   - Host handles ports 49152-61439
   - Slave handles ports 61440-65535
-- This allows slave to handle lightweight network tasks while host is asleep
+- This allows slave to handle lightweight network tasks while host is off or unavailable
 - Port-based routing is transparent to remote endpoints

 ### 2.2.
-Deep Sleep Support
-- Host can enter deep sleep while slave remains active
-- Slave maintains network connectivity and handles keep-alive packets
-- Slave can wake up host when specific network events occur
-- Network state is automatically restored upon host wakeup

-> Note:
-> 1. The Auto IP Restore feature works irrespective of host deep sleep feature.
-> 2. Power save mode or Host deep sleep may or may not be supported by your host SoC.
->    - For example, We could not test the deep sleep feature on Raspberry Pi, however, We tested it using imx 8mm SoC.

-### 2.3.
 Traffic Routing

-#### 2.3.1.
+#### 2.2.1.
 Port Configuration

 In slave side, the port range is configured in the Kconfig.projbuild file.
    ```c